15 Crazy Indian Wedding Traditions

 15 Facts About the Color Red

-Introduction:Colours often affext our psychology and the way we perceive things.
-Every coloud has a different impact on our minds and triggers varried emotions...
+Colors often affect our psychology and the way we perceive things.
+Every color has a different impact on our minds and triggers varied emotions...